Securing Workload Data: Attestation and Provenance in Non-Human Identity Frameworks

 Data provenance is only as strong as the processes used to attest to it, so what steps can you take to ensure its reliability?
 Strong practices around Non-Human Identities (NHIs) and attestation are key to establishing trustworthy and verifiable data histories.

 - NHIMG’s Non-human Identity Consultancy Services: Benefit from strategic advice and tailored solutions to secure your workloads and data.
-Their services help you implement robust NHI frameworks, mitigating risks associated with unauthorized access or compromised workloads.
+For example, their consultants could help you design an attestation policy that specifically checks for known vulnerabilities in your workload's operating system before granting it access to sensitive customer data.

 The Principle of Least Privilege (PoLP) is a cornerstone of secure workload data provenance.
 It ensures that workloads only have the necessary permissions to perform their designated tasks.